Dietmar Köster

-Dietmar Köster (born 6 January 1957) is a German politician, social scientist and Member of the European Parliament (MEP) representing Germany since July 2014.
+Dietmar Köster (born 6 January 1957) is a German politician, social scientist and former Member of the European Parliament (MEP) representing Germany from 2014 to 2024.
 He is a member of the Social Democratic Party, part of the Party of European Socialists.

 Education and academic career

-In 1983 Köster graduated from the Ruhr University Bochum with a degree in social science.
+In 1983, Köster graduated from the Ruhr University Bochum with a degree in social science.
 He subsequently obtained a doctorate in 2002.
-From 2002 until 2011 he served as a Director of the Geragogik e.V.
+From 2002 until 2011, he served as a Director of the Geragogik e.V.
 Research Institute.
-Since 2012 he has been a professor at the Dortmund Vocational College.
+Since 2012, he has been a professor at the Dortmund Vocational College.